JobAngels/api-doc/README.md

     + limit (number, optional) - Maximum of results.
 Limit can be a number from 1 - 100.
         + Default: 10

-### List [GET]
+### Retrive Jobs of Company[GET]

 + Response 200 (application/json)

-        [
         {
+            "success": false
+            "data": [
+                {
                     "id": 15,
                     "key": "ab2dh6fe",
                     "name": "PHP Programmer",
                     "status": "published"
                 },
                 {
                     "id": 248,
                     "key": "poklrei7",
                     "name": "Sales Manager",
                     "status": "closed"
-            },
-        ]
+                }
+            ],
+            "page": 1,
+            "perPage": 2,
+            "itemCount": 314,
+            "prevPage": null,
+            "nextPage": "/companies/1/jobs?page=2"
+        }

 + Response 403 (application/json)

         {
-            "error": "Unauthorized",
+            "success": false
+            "errors": [
+                {
+                    "code": 403,
                     "message" : "The request was valid, but the server is refusing action.
 The user might not have the necessary permissions for a resource, or may need an account of some sort."
                 }
+            ]
+        }

-### Create [PUT]
+### Create Job [POST]

 + Request (application/json)